xingyanwang-david/xingyanwang-david.github.io/rareGWAMA_meta.md

 1       10352   T       TA      2352    0.5     2352    1       0       0       2352    0       0.665562        2.61389 0.0974122       0.799013
 1       10539   C       A       2352    0       0       1       1       2352    0       0       -0.00020902     0.0626305       -0.0532862      0.997337
 ```
+If you are using the results from , then it

+> * imp.qual.file: a vector of string, each element is the address that points to each study's imputation quality file.
+The order should be the same as score.stat.file.

+Each imputation quality file should have the following format:

+> * tabix.range: a string that indicates the tabix range of interest

+> * impQual.lb: a numeric value from 0 to 1 to indicate the imputation quality lower bound

+> * trans.ethnic: a Boolean variable that indicate whether trans-ethnic meta-analysis should be performed.

+> * af.pca: a data frame that includes PCs for each study.
+Each row represents one study.
+The order should be the same as score.stat.file.
+Each column should be one PC.
+Additionally, a column of 1 should be included if you would like to include an intercept.
+This parameter will only be effective if trans.ethnic = T

+A typical

 ### 2.Running rareGWAMA in R